-The watersports tow-point (pylon) is manufactured from high strength aluminum alloy, engineered for durability.
-It is "hard coat anodized" and impregnated with a PTFE (teflon) material.
+The watersports tow point (pylon) is manufactured from highstrength metals.
 If the pylon becomes loose, stop using the pylon and take the boat to your Nautique dealer for service.

-Misuse of the tow-point can cause death or serious injury.
+Misuse of the tow point can cause death or serious injury.
 The pylon was designed for water skiing only.
-DO NOT use for parasailing, kite flying, towing other boats and / or using pylon extensions, sit behind (aft) the pylon when towing skiers.
+DO NOT use for parasailing, kite flying, towing other boats and/or using pylon extensions; sit behind (aft) the pylon when towing skiers.